duckki/mini-snark/Readme.md

 ## Explanation of KZG implementation

-The `kzg.py` is the main KZG PCS implementation.
+The `kzg-simple.py` is a simplified version of KZG PCS implementation.
 It's only 22 lines of code, excluding comments and empty lines.

 ### Background
 Assuming you watched Dan's presentation linked above, most of the code should be easy to follow, except for the pairing part.
 KZG uses elliptic curve cryptography with pairing, which is the magic behind it.
 The polynomials we are going to prove/verify will be over a finite field `F` of order `p` and we will use a subgroup `G` as described in Dan's talk.
 But, one thing to note is that those `p`, which defines `F`, and the generator of `G` are not just any field or generator.
 They are specific ones handpicked by cryptographers so the `G` has a superpower of being on an elliptic curve (thus, one can't derive `x` from `x * G`) and having a pairing property.
 One well-known such curve is BLS12 and it's implemented in the `py-ecc` package from the Ethereum foundation.